arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ## Interrupt Basics

 **Interrupts** are execution requests triggered usually by a timed event or signal.
-It will pause the active process if the interrupt request is accepted under certain conditions.
+It will pause the active process if the interrupt request is accepted under certain conditions, executing new commands immediately and going back to the main process as soon as possible.
 The **Interrupt Service Routine**, or **ISR**, is the handler that performs a specific instruction set whenever an interrupt is raised.

 The handler can be defined to run particular instructions periodically, use external signals, or alert an indication of a system failure.
 It is a prioritized function that is triggered whenever specific states suffer a change.